Paul Gray (American musician): Trial against physician

 In September 2012, Gray's physician Daniel Baldi was charged with involuntary manslaughter relating to Gray's death, as well as the deaths of at least seven others.
 He was accused of continually writing high-dose prescription narcotics to Gray from December 27, 2005 until his death, despite knowing Gray's history of drug addiction and abuse.
 The doctor appeared in court on September 27, 2012 to face the charges, to which he pleaded not guilty.
 On May 1, 2014, jurors found Daniel Baldi not guilty on all seven counts of involuntary manslaughter following two days of deliberation.
 Gray's wife Brenna had testified during the two-week-long trial that Baldi prescribed the anti-anxiety drug Xanax to her husband, despite knowing he was addicted to the prescription medicine.

 In January 2018, the family received an out of court settlement from a civil lawsuit they had filed against Baldi and his former employers.
 Two months later, the Iowa Board of Pharmacy permanently banned Baldi from being able to prescribe, administer, or dispense controlled substances for the treatment of chronic pain.

 Personal life

 Gray and his wife Brenna have a daughter, who was born on August 17, 2010, a few months after his death in May.

 He was of English, German, French, Irish, Scottish and Choctaw Native American ancestry.

 He was once arrested in 2003 for drug and drug paraphernalia possession after accidentally crashing his car.
-His mugshot, which revealed his face publicly for the first time, displayed great interest in fans since Slipknot unmasked photos at the time were extremely rare and it was the first time a Slipknot member appears unmasked since Corey Taylor and Jim Root's unmasked selfs on Stone Sour and Corey Taylor and Joey Jordison's unmasked appearances at MTV.
+His mugshot, which revealed his face publicly for the first time, displayed great interest from fans since Slipknot unmasked photos at the time were extremely rare and it was the first time a Slipknot member appeared unmasked since Corey Taylor and Jim Root's unmasked selfs on Stone Sour and Corey Taylor and Joey Jordison's unmasked appearances at MTV.